AdobeDocs/advertising.nl-NL/help/creative/feeds/asset-manage.md

      Voor beelden zult u uploaden, verwijs het beeld gebruikend het formaat `images/image_name` (zoals `images/300x250_acme_logo.png`.) <!-- Verify.
 Also need to include the spec for how to reference images in AEM -->

-   * De bijbehorende afbeeldingselementen in de indeling GIF, JPEG, JPG of PNG.<!-- NOT GIF still?
-And is this true: The maximum file size is two (2) MB. --> zie [ gesteunde creatieve grootte ](/help/creative/creative-libraries/creative-sizes.md).
+   * De bijbehorende afbeeldingselementen in de indeling GIF, JPEG, JPG of PNG.<!-- Is this true: The maximum file size is two (2) MB. --> zie [ gesteunde creatieve grootte ](/help/creative/creative-libraries/creative-sizes.md).

    * (Optioneel) Video-elementen in MP4- of WEBM-indeling